 Clean Pet Urine Promptly

-Where carpet cleaning and pets are concerned, urine is one of the toughest things to deal with.
+Where professional carpet cleaning in Perth and pets are concerned, urine is one of the toughest things to deal with.
 To remove pet stains from the carpet, it’s important to act quickly.
 First, get some paper towels or an absorbent cloth.
 Place it over the stain and step on it with shoes on; it helps to absorb the urine and prevent its spread.
 Repeat the process until the towels or cloths come up almost dry.
 Next, combine one teaspoon of ammonia and one cup of water; spray it on the spill and allow it to sit for five minutes.
 Use a scrub brush, working in small circles from the inside of the stain outward, before using a wet/dry vac to pull up the remaining moisture.

 Keep Pets’ Nails Trimmed